xdeenisx/CaliforniaPopulation/README.md

-# CaliforniaPopulation
+# NewJerseyPopulation

-This is a visualization of a population density map for California.
+This is a visualization of a population density map for New Jersey.

-Created for CMPS 165.
+Adam Fischer
+Instructor: Suresh Lodha
+CMPS 165: Data Programming for Visualization
+Fall 2016